The Dennis Learning Center offers a variety of interactive workshops on specific topics to help Ohio State students reach academic success.

 Keys to Strategic, Confident Test Taking

 Exams can be a stressful experience.
 You have to learn the material, take a test in a finite time, and wait for your grade to post.
 But if you are strategic about how you prepare for your exams, you can be confident any exam you take will turn out just fine.

 In this workshop, you will learn the optimal ways to prepare for your exams and the best strategies to take different types of tests.
 You’ll understand what an effective plan for mid-terms or finals week looks like and how you can use this plan to be more confident going into exams.

-Stress Less: Tips for Building Academic Confidence and Resilience
+Stress Less: Manage Academic Emotions and Increase Resilience

 Stress is an inevitable part of life.
 Each of us deals with it differently.
 But being able to manage stress and create academic goals will help you build confidence and resilience to handle any of the challenges college throws at you.

 Our stress less workshop is perfect for students who are looking for strategies to manage stress and techniques that will help you quickly bounce back from adversity.
-Additionally, you will learn the importance of thoughts, identify self-talk and how to create manageable goals.
+Additionally, you will uncover the importance of thoughts, identify self-talk, and learn how to create manageable goals.

 Use Your Brain!
 Memory Tools for Effective Studying

 Your brain is a powerful tool that can learn and retain all kinds of information.
 Retaining the information you learn in college is not only relevant to your studies now but also is important to build on as you move into a professional career.
 Improving your memory is a skill that will benefit you throughout life.

 The Memory Tools for Effective Studying workshop teaches you the different types of memory and the factors that affect it, how to build meaningful learning, and how to solidify that meaning for the long-term.
 By the end of the workshop, you will understand what it takes to not just study new information but to do so in ways to help you to truly retain it for both the day of the exam and long after.